argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 #### Annotator Agreement metrics

-After we gather responses for a dataset from a team of annotators, we may want to analyse their agreement level to see how reliable are the final responses after the unification (these module covers what it's also named inter-coder reliability measures).
+After we gather responses for a dataset from a team of annotators, we may want to analyse their agreement level to see how reliable are the final responses after the unification (this module covers what it's also named inter-coder reliability measures).

 ```python
 import argilla as rg